B4rtDC/MaxEntropyGraphs.jl/docs/src/simulated.md

 # Simulation
 The analytical method can quickly become expensive to compute since each element in the adjacency matrix has a non-zero value.
-It is also possible to obtain an estimate of both the metric and its variance using Monte Carlo simulation.
+It is also possible to obtain an estimate of both the metric and its standard deviation by generating a large number of random graphs from the ensemble and by computing the value of the metric(s) for each graph.
+This can also allow you to compute the z-scores of the metric, but some caution is advised.
+Using the analytical method, we do consider the actual underlying distribution of the metric to combine the expected value and standard deviation.
+This contrasts with the sample, where we simply apply the mean and standard deviation to the vector of computed metrics.
+Also, considering the z-score and interpreting statistical significance if ``|z| \ge 3`` implies that the underlying distribution of the metric follows a standard normal distribution, which is not always the case.

+## Examples